-The space must meet the requirements of the Child Care Licensing Regulation, as well as the individual needs of the children, staff, and other adults who will also use the space.
+A child care facility must meet the requirements of the Child Care Licensing Regulation, as well as the individual needs of the children, staff, and other adults who will also use the space.

 The Child Care Licensing Regulation provides information on facility requirements however there are other considerations, based on best-practice principles, that Licensing looks at when reviewing plans, and which can help you when designing a child care facility.